malcommac/SwiftLocation/README.md

 **ACCURACY**:

 * ```IPScan```: (Network connection is required).
-Get an approximate location by using device's IP addres.
+Get an approximate location by using device's IP address.
 It does not require GPS sensor or user authorizations.
 * ```Any```: First available location is accepted, no matter the accuracy
 * ```Country```: Only locations accurate to the nearest 100 kilometers are dispatched
 * ```City```: Only locations accurate to the nearest three kilometers are dispatched